Gardening Tips from Eliot Coleman: How to Start Seedlings in a Cold Frame

 In addition to onions, you can use the multiplant technique for early transplants of beets, broccoli, cabbage, leeks, scallions, and spinach.
 Not only is this system more efficient because four plants can be transplanted as quickly as one, but it also can be used to control size when desired.
 A clump of broccoli, for example, will yield three or four smaller central heads rather than one large one.
 For many families, the smaller unit size is more desirable.

-It’s Houseplant Appreciation day!
 The process of producing high-quality food inside requires time and attention, along with the proper tools and accessories.
 But don’t worry!
-We’ve got you covered with this comprehensive list of everything you need to grow greens indoors all winter long.
-The following is an excerpt from Year-Round Indoor Salad Gardening by…Read More
+We’ve got you covered with this comprehensive list of everything you need to grow greens indoors whenever you may need them.
+The following is an excerpt from Year-Round Indoor Salad Gardening by Peter Burke.…Read More